Clinical Trial Registry Directory

 Searching for Clinical Trials Online: Clinical Trial Registries Explained

 A detailed description and direct link to each organisation is provided below.
 We update this regularly so please check back often to keep posted on new clinical trials.
-Last updated July 2020.
+Last updated February 2025.

 Australian Clinical trials

-• Number of listed Pancreatic Cancer Trials: 26 (as of 2020)
+- Number of currently recruiting Pancreatic Cancer Trials: 40

 GI Cancer Institute

-• Resource of the Australasian Gastrointestinal Trials Unit (AGITG)
+- Resource of the Australasian Gastrointestinal Trials Unit (AGITG)

-• Number of listed Pancreatic Cancer Trials: 2 (as of 2020)
+- Number of listed open to recruitment Pancreatic Cancer Trials: 1

 Cancer Institute NSW

-• Number of listed Trials: 86 (as of 2020)
+- Number of listed Trials: 174

 Cancer Australia

-• Lists all trials whether recruitment open or completed (recruiting trials are listed first).
+- Lists all trials whether recruitment open or completed (recruiting trials are listed first)

-• Contains contacts for each trial
+- Contact for each trial provided

-• Number of listed Pancreatic Cancer Trials: 74
+- Number of listed Pancreatic Cancer Trials: 46

 Australia New Zealand Clinical Trials Registry

-• Exocrine and endocrine tumours together when use generic search function
+- Exocrine and endocrine tumours together when use generic search function

-• Could include a lay summary for greater patient use
+- Could include a lay summary for greater patient use

-• Individual trial information is downloadable for printing.
+- Individual trial information is downloadable for printing.

-• Updated regularly with advanced search function
+- Updated regularly with advanced search function

-• Number of listed Pancreatic Cancer Trials: 165 (as of 2020)
+- Number of currently recruiting Pancreatic Cancer Trials: 40

 Benefits of clinical trials